-The Panel finds that the Respondent registered the Domain Names in bad faith because at the time of the Domain Name registration he was aware of the Complainant and its PAUL SMITH trademarks and registered the Domain Names without consent from the Complainant, to confuse and mislead visitors to his websites.
-The evidence shows that the Respondent is using the Domain Names incorporating the Complainant's PAUL SMITH trademark, to resolve to the websites displaying the Complainant's word and design PAUL SMITH trademark and offering for sale unauthorized goods bearing the Complainant's trademark.
-Therefore, it is likely that the Respondent knew about the Complainant and its trademarks when he registered the Domain Names.
+Here, the Panel finds that the Respondent registered the Domain Names in bad faith because at the time of the Domain Name registration he was aware of the Complainant and its PAUL SMITH trademark and registered the Domain Names without consent from the Complainant, to confuse and mislead visitors to his websites.
+The evidence shows that the Respondent used the Domain Names incorporating the Complainant's PAUL SMITH trademark, to resolve to the websites displaying the Complainant's word and design PAUL SMITH trademark.
+Therefore, it is likely that the Respondent knew about the Complainant and its trademarks when he registered the Domain Names, which amounts to bad faith registration.